Skip to content

 A blurred out public IP address at the top of a Google Search results page with the words what's my I P address in the search bar.

-18. Find your Android phone
+18. Find your phone (iPhone or Android)

-If you can't find your Android phone, enter find my phone in the search bar, and click Find My Device - Google, which should be the first result.
+• For Android users: Click Find My Device (it should be the first result).
 This will allow you to locate your phone on a map or make it ring.
 If you believe it's been lost or stolen, you can also secure your device or erase all content from it directly from Google.

 A blurred out Google map indicating where an android phone is located.
 There are options to play sound, secure device, or erase device.